 - 3.2 In relation to its revenue budgets the Council will: - a) set a balanced budget each year that will be constructed to reflect its objectives, priorities and commitments.
-In particular, the budget will influence and be influenced by the Strategic Plan, the People Strategy, Capital and Asset Management Strategies, the Risk Management Strategy, its Comprehensive Equality Scheme and its consultation and engagement strategies; - within the constraints of the resources available to it, set a sustainable budget each year that meets on-going commitments from on-going resources.
-The Council will continue to aim to maintain a prudent level of general balances when it sets its revenue budget each year; - seek to identify annual efficiency savings through business process improvement, shared service initiatives, service best value reviews and benchmarking and strategic partnering opportunities; - d) review the appropriateness of service delivery between the Council, parishes and other partners; - e) increase existing fees and charges on a market forces basis whilst having regard to the Council's policies and objectives.
+In particular, the budget will influence and be influenced by the Strategic Plan, the Organisational and Development Strategy, Capital and Asset Management Strategies, the Risk Management Strategy, its Comprehensive Equality Scheme and its Consultation and Engagement Strategies; - b) within the constraints of the resources available to it, set a sustainable budget each year that meets on-going commitments from on-going resources.
+The Council will continue to aim to maintain its level of general balances when it sets its revenue budget each year now that a prudent level of balances has been achieved; - seek to identify annual efficiency savings through business process improvement, shared service initiatives, service best value reviews and benchmarking and strategic partnering opportunities within and across county borders; - d) review the appropriateness of service delivery between the Council, parishes and other partners; - e) increase existing fees and charges on a market forces basis whilst having regard to the Council's policies and objectives.
 As a minimum fees and charges should be increased by price inflation.
 The Council will also review opportunities to introduce new fees as appropriate; and f) within Government guidelines, set a level of Council Tax that the Council, its residents and Government see as necessary, acceptable and affordable to deliver the Council's policies and objectives.